Wawrinka wastes big lead, loses another Australia 5-setter | Sports-Games

 ''I'm just so happy to be back in the main draw of a Slam,'' said Marino, a 30-year-old who is ranked 317th and went through qualifying to earn a spot at Melbourne Park. ''I think I should be really proud of myself with that.''
 She is a former Top 40 player who left the tour because of depression, was away for nearly five years, then after returning was sidelined by a serious foot injury.

 ''It's been quite the journey.
-It is quite rewarding to be back here,'' she said. ''I want to keep this going, though, so I'm not going to try and rest on my laurels.''
+It is quite rewarding to be back here,'' she said.
+AP SSCSSC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)